DanilKorotenko/CupsUtils/README.md

 Open terminal and execute following commands.

+Go to the build dir:
 ```
 cd <path-to-build-dir>
 ```

+Should print cups notifications but not working for osx.
 ```
 ./printersNotifications
 ```

-Should print cups notifications but not working.
+Returns local printers list.
 ```
 ./getPrinters
 ```

-Returns local printers list.
+Get the device_uri for specified printer name, which is obtained from getPrinters command.
 ```
 ./getURIForPrinterName <printer-name>
 ```
-Get the device_uri for specified printer name, which is obtained from getPrinters command.

 The pair of utilities getPrinters and getURIForPrinterName show the information like: